Venture-Miner/nfboost-user-manual/docs/mural/guide.md

 - Ranking: Displays the ranking of all events that the user is participating in and their individual ranking.

-- Marketplace: Place for purchasing items through NFTs or medals that the user won in the round during events in which they are participating.
+- Marketplace: Place to purchase items through medals that the user won in the round during the events in which they are participating and NFTs if the user have a wallet connected to NFboost.
 Medals are only earned if the user participates in a paid event.

 - My Items: Displays the items and quantity of each to equip in the user's event team.